emmacadavra/ci-portfolio1-spc/TESTING.md

 ![W3C CSS Validation Icon - Valid CSS!](http://jigsaw.w3.org/css-validator/images/vcss)

-#### Lighthouse Scores and PageSpeed Insights
+#### **Lighthouse Scores and PageSpeed Insights**

-When using Lighthouse, I made sure that tests were run in Incognito windows so that there could be no interferance from browser extensions..
+When using Lighthouse, I made sure that tests were run in Incognito windows so that there could be no interferance from browser extensions.

-Below are screenshots of the results for both the mobile and desktop tests for index.html and form-submission.html, conducted on a high-performance PC:
+Below are screenshots of the final, post-development results for both the mobile and desktop Lighthouse tests for index.html and form-submission.html:

 Desktop Lighthouse test - index.html: